Time Out of Mind (Steely Dan song): Background and production

 Steely Dan members Walter Becker and Donald Fagen wrote "Time Out of Mind" at Fagen's Malibu home not long before the song would be recorded.

 Shortly after work began on the Gaucho album in 1978, Becker and Fagen assembled their desired personnel for the track.
-Backing vocalist Michael McDonald and drummer Rick Marotta were regular collaborators, while keyboardist Rob Mounsey had not worked with them before.
+Backing vocalist Michael McDonald and drummer Rick Marotta were regular collaborators, while others, such as keyboardist Rob Mounsey, had not worked with them before.
 Becker played bass guitar, and Fagen sang lead vocals.
 Fagen also played piano, electric piano, and synthesizer, though Mounsey played these instruments for the instrumental section.
 Mounsey, although credited with the song's horn arrangement, said that he simply reworked parts written by Fagen.
 In the interest of simplicity, Fagen was credited for the electric piano and synthesizer, and Mounsey was credited for the piano and horn arrangement.

 After the basic track was recorded, Becker and Fagen recruited Dire Straits guitarist Mark Knopfler to overdub a guitar track, Knopfler having impressed the two with his playing on Dire Straits' self-titled debut album.
 Becker noted that Knopfler seemed "worried" about the recording; Knopfler could not sight-read and had to prepare by listening to a tape of the song at home, where he realized he did not know all of the chords or which parts of the song he was expected to play over.
 In the studio, Knopfler was asked to do many takes, working in the studio until 4 a.m.
 He mistook Becker and Fagen's typical exhaustiveness for dissatisfaction with his abilities.
 Fagen said of the session:"[W]e were having a hard time getting anything from him.
 We loved the way he sounded, and we wanted to have something good on tape when he went home, so we just kept stopping and starting.
 And finally we did get something we liked.
 Not much, but enough to use."Knopfler described the experience as "painstaking" and "like getting into a swimming pool with lead weights tied to your boots", although he, Becker, and Fagen were ultimately pleased with the results.

 Not every player on the track reported such a laborious recording experience; according to Marotta, "Donald [Fagen] and I did ...
 'Time Out of Mind,' just the three of us—the click track, Donald, and me.
 He sang and played piano, and I played the drum track.
 It took no time.
 That's what's on the record."

 In 1980, as "Time Out of Mind" was undergoing rigorous mixing, the tape containing the song began shedding significantly due to repeated plays.
 Engineer Elliot Scheiner recalled seeing "oxide building up on the heads" as the tape was played, and he feared it was "falling apart".
 To avoid destroying the tape altogether, Fagen and Scheiner had to limit the number of times they ran it again while finishing the mix.